xiix0/scam/README.md

-You will feel hungry again in another hour.
+You will reach the highest possible point in your business or profession.